Algebraic structures of Vassiliev invariants for knot families: Notations and basic terminology

-An interesting peculiarity of correlators in the 3-dimensional Chern--Simons theory is that some of them can coincide for the whole knot family.
+Interesting peculiarity of correlators in the 3-dimensional Chern--Simons theory is that some of them can coincide for the whole knot family.
 Below we consider some concrete examples of such families.

-\paragraph{pretzel($n,\,m,\,-n-m,\,1$) and pretzel($n,\,m,\,-n,\,-m$).} The family of pretzel links of genus $g$ is depicted in Fig.\,\ref{fig:pretzel}.
+\paragraph{Pretzel links.} The family of pretzel links of genus $g$ is depicted in Fig.\,\ref{fig:pretzel}.
 There are three possibilities for such links to be one-component, i.e. to be knots: \begin{itemize} \item antiparallel orientation of constituent braids, odd genus $g$, all parameters $n_1,\dots,\,n_{g+1}$ are odd; \item parallel orientation of braids, odd genus $g$, one parameter is even and other ones are odd; \item one antiparallel braid with even number of crossings, other braids have parallel orientation and odd parameters, even genus $g$. \end{itemize}

 For all these pretzel knots, the Vassiliev invariants are known up to the 6-th order~\cite{mironov2015colored,sleptsov2016vassiliev}.
-This fact allows us to find out that the 2-parametric families of parallel pretzel knots pretzel($n,\,m,\,-n-m,\,1$) have the vanishing third Vassiliev invariant.
-Moreover, the subfamily pretzel($n,\,1,\,-n-1,\,1$) is amphichiral\footnote{An amphichiral knot is equivalent to its mirror image.} (what can be easily seen by an ambient isotopy), and thus, has all ${\cal V}_{2k+1,i}^{{\rm pretzel}(n,\,1,\,-n-1,\,1)}\equiv 0$.
-Also note that antiparallel pretzel knots pretzel($n,\,m,\,-n,\,-m$) are amphichiral too.
+This fact allows us to find out that the 2-parametric families of parallel pretzel knots $P(n,\,m,\,-n-m,\,1)$ have the vanishing third Vassiliev invariant.
+Moreover, the subfamily $P(n,\,1,\,-n-1,\,1)$ is amphichiral\footnote{An amphichiral knot is equivalent to its mirror image.} (what can be easily seen by an ambient isotopy), and thus, has all ${\cal V}_{2k+1,i}^{P(n,\,1,\,-n-1,\,1)}\equiv 0$.
+Also, the antiparallel pretzel knots $P(n,\,m,\,-n,\,-m)$ are amphichiral too.